My name is Anneliese Emmans Dean. I play with words, promoting sustainability through creativity and learning through laughter, rhythm and rhyme.

 Since then … well, I’ve told you a little about what’s been going on since then.
 Mooch around this site, and you’ll find out more.

 Whilst mooching, you’ll notice that I also put on photography workshops.
 How come?
 Well, over a period of some years I took all the (close-up minibeast) photos that appear in my award-winning book Buzzing!
-This led me to develop innovative, hands-on beginners’ nature photography workshops for children and families.
+This led me to develop innovative, hands-on beginners’ nature photography workshops for children, families and grown-ups.

 As well as appearing in my own books, my nature photos have been published in the media and the scientific literature, as well as by leading natural history publisher A&C Black and by Marks and Spencer.

 I took most of the photos in Buzzing! in my small garden on the outskirts of York.
 The garden is only about 8 metres long by 8 metres wide, but it’s buzzing with wildlife – as you’ll see from some of the posts in this blog (as well as from my Buzzing! book).